Chart Color Schemes

 The labour market in Mudgeeraba - Bonogin shows considerable strength compared to most other Australian regions

-Over the year to June 2025, employment increased by 1.9%, labour force by 2.0%, raising unemployment rate by 0.1 percentage points.
-In contrast, Rest of Qld saw employment growth of 1.8% and a 0.2 percentage point rise in unemployment rate.
-Statewide, Queensland's employment contracted by 0.23% (losing 8,070 jobs) to Sep-25, with an unemployment rate of 4.2%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mudgeeraba-Bonogin's employment mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years.
+However, agriculture, forestry & fishing is under-represented at 0.6% compared to Rest of Qld's 4.5%.
+Employment opportunities locally may be limited as indicated by Census data.
+Over June 2024 to June 2025, employment increased by 1.9%, labour force by 2.0%, causing unemployment rate to rise by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mudgeeraba-Bonig's employment mix suggests local growth of approximately 6.7% over five years and 13.8% over ten years, assuming constant population projections.

 Frequently Asked Questions - Employment